christosgkoros/openapi-to-grpc-quarkus/README.md

 2. Use Quarkus GRPC and MongoDB
 3. Generate the Protobuf Schema from the OpenAPI
 4. Generate the Service and Proto Models from the Protobuf Schema
-5. Generate the JSON Model from the OpenAPI as Proto Models cannot be JSON encoded
-6. Use Mapstruct to map the Proto models to the JSON models
-7. Utilize the JSON models to persist and retrieve the objects in MongoDB
+7. Utilize the JSONFormat to persist and retrieve the objects in MongoDB

 ## Running the application in dev mode